Risk Management with APMP

 - Analyse, prioritise and put your efforts in where they are most needed

 Treating all risks equally might be one way to approach things, but in reality it makes no sense at all.
 Imagine you put as much time and effort into planning for a volcanic eruption that destroys the office (an unlikely scenario) as you put into contingencies for budgetary alterations (a more likely event).
 There would be a lot of wasted time and effort if this was the case.
 Analyse the likelihood of risks occurring, and prioritise the ones you need to put proper risk responses in place for, and those which you will just monitor for the time being.

-The APMP qualification teaches project managers even more great strategies for risk management in projects, and gives them a framework on which to hang their risk management strategy and actions so that every project is managed in a well thought out and planned mann
+By attending one of the project management courses that leads to the APMP qualification project managers can learn even more great strategies for risk management in projects, and gives them a framework on which to hang their risk management strategy and actions so that every project is managed in a well thought out and planned mann